TokiForge/tokiforge/examples/angular-example/README.md

 ```

 The example uses `file:` protocol to link to the local packages, so they must be built first.

+## Browser Compatibility

+This example includes browser-compatible stubs for Node.js modules (`module`, `zlib`, `util`, `yaml`, `fs`, `path`) to ensure successful builds in browser environments.
+The TypeScript configuration includes path mappings that resolve these modules to stubs located in `src/stubs/`.

+The Angular build configuration (`angular.json`) includes these modules in `allowedCommonJsDependencies` to prevent build warnings.

 ### Development